-We looked at a number of reports, studies and research papers about effective use of pupil premium, the impact of disadvantage on education outcomes and how to address challenges to learning presented by socio-economic disadvantage.
-We also looked at studies about the impact of the pandemic on disadvantaged pupils.
+We have preeviously looked at a number of reports, studies and research papers about effective use of pupil premium, the impact of disadvantage on education outcomes and how to address challenges to learning presented by socio-economic disadvantage.
+In addition to this reflections on the progress of our PP pupils and impact of interventions has informed this plan and overview.

-As a result, we have a robust evaluation framework in place for the next phase of this Pupil Premium Strategy and will adjust our plan both short-term and long-term, over time to secure better outcomes for all pupils, particularly our most disadvantaged and those eligible for Pupil Premium funding.
+We believe we have a robust evaluation framework in place for this 2024-2026 Pupil Premium Strategy and will adjust our plan both short-term and long-term, over time to secure better outcomes for all pupils, particularly our most disadvantaged and those eligible for Pupil Premium funding.